Facilities tracked

 A facility is included if it is primarily designed for or significantly allocated to AI workloads (training, inference, or both) and has at least one verifiable public source.
 Traditional colocation and enterprise data centers are excluded unless they have a documented AI-specific allocation.

 Megawatt values reflect the best publicly available number for each facility.
-Some operators report total site power, others report IT load only.
-The index stores the figure as published and notes the distinction where known.
+Some operators report total site power, others report IT load, system power, grid connection, or program capacity.
+The index stores the selected figure with its capacity scope where known.
 Treat MW figures as directionally useful, not perfectly comparable across operators.

 "Renewable" means the operator has a specific clean energy commitment (PPA, on-site generation, or 100% renewable matching) for that site.
 "Nuclear" means a direct nuclear power supply or signed nuclear PPA.
 "Mixed" means the facility draws from the local grid without a specific clean energy commitment.
 "Gas" means natural gas is the disclosed primary source.